hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 ### Tags

 The tags to apply to the resources during launch.
 You can tag instances and volumes.
+More information can be found in the [EC2 API documentation](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_LaunchTemplateTagSpecificationRequest.html).

 Each `tag_specifications` block supports the following:

 * `resource_type` - The type of resource to tag.
+Valid values are `instance` and `volume`.
 * `tags` - A mapping of tags to assign to the resource.